Medically reviewed by Drugs.com. Last updated on Oct 8, 2022.

-You can prevent sunburn and related conditions by protecting your skin.
-This is especially important when you're outdoors, even on cool or cloudy days.
+Preventing sunburn year-round by wearing sunscreen or using other skin-protection habits is important for everyone.
+It is especially important when you're outdoors, even on cool or cloudy days.

-Sunburn signs and symptoms include:
+Sunburn symptoms can include:

 - Skin that feels warm or hot to the touch